biosaxs-dev/molass-library/paper.md

 8. ...
 (Kratky Plot)
 9. Original Structure (Electron Density) Estimation

 among which `Molass Library` currently supports only steps 3-8.
 For the first two steps, `SAngler` [@Shimizu:2016] can be used, while `DENSS` [@Grant:2018] is available for the last step.
 For all those steps, there already exist alternative software tools with various coverage.
-The most comprehensive and used tool is `ATSAS` [@Manalastas-Cantos:ge5081], which is proprietary and consists of a couple of dozens of commands for each responsible step.
+The most comprehensive and popular tool is `ATSAS` [@Manalastas-Cantos:ge5081], which is proprietary and consists of a couple of dozens of command interface programs for each responsible step.
 Other tools include `BioXTAS RAW` [@Hopkins:jl5075], which is an open-source GUI application for such executable programs, some of which are open and others of which include closed ATSAS.
+In such state of software availability for SEC-SAXS experiments, `Molass Library` can make larger part of tools more open and flexible powered by the Python ecosystem.

 ![Logo of Molass Library created by K. Yatabe](docs/_static/molass_256.png)

+# Notable Package Dependence

+NumPy [@Harris2020], SciPy [@Virtanen2020] and Matplotlib [@Hunter:2007] are necessity.
+Moreover, it is notable that `Molass Library` reduced significant volume of codes by the use of following packages.

+* pybaselines [@pybaselines] for Baseline Correcction
+* ruptures [@TRUONG2020107299] for Change Point Dedection

+Likewise, basic part of peak recognition was replaced by `scipy.signal.find_peaks` although elaborate cutomization is still required for the practical recognition.

-# Mathematics
+#

 $$ M = P \cdot C  $$